-The robustness and weight of the stand are very vital.
+The robustness and weight of the hi hat and stand are very vital.
 The two factors mostly depend on the style you play.

-For instance, if you play in a metal or rock band, you ought to consider a more robust and massive hi hat stand.
+For instance, if you play in a metal or rock band, you ought to consider a more robust and massive hi hat stand for drums.
 On the contrary, if you play chilled and soft music, a light hi hat stand model should do.

 Then again, how much do you move?
-If you perform regularly and have to transport and set up or disassemble the equipment by yourself, go for a light cymbal stand.
+If you perform regularly and have to transport and set up or disassemble the hi-hat stand, buy a light cymbal stand.

 Another question to ask yourself is, how heavy are your cymbals?
 Generally, a standard stand should be able to support most cymbals out there.
 If you find your cymbals to be quite heavy, make sure you invest in a sturdier cymbal stand.

 All drummers can agree with me that a swivel is a crucial feature in any stand.
 Without an axis, it’s impossible to adjust the stand’s angle.